CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 ## Project Overview

 The goal of this project was to get an introduction to the GPU stream compaction in CUDA.
 This algorithm is often used to quickly process large sets of data according to certain conditions - hence very useful in parallel programming.
-In this project, the stream compaction will remove zero's from an array of int's.
+In this project, the stream compaction will remove any instance of a zero from an array of int's.

 The following four versions of stream compaction were implemented: